Over 6 million people love shopkick, making it the most-used shopping app and

 Cyriac Roeding, Co-founder and CEO.
 Cyriac caught his “mobile virus” by living in Tokyo in 1994, and by traveling the world observing mobile behavior, all the way to monks in Bhutan in the Himalayan Mountains.
 He created his first mobile startup in Europe in 1999 in five countries, then founded CBS’s mobile division in 2005 in Los Angeles, and led the team to Emmy nominations and profitability.
 In 2008, he joined Kleiner Perkins’s iFund in Silicon Valley as an EIR, where the idea for shopkick was born.
 Cyriac started his entrepreneurial endeavors as a paper boy turned software developer (he sold his first computer program to a newspaper publisher at 15), and as a radio host in Germany and Lithuania.

-Alexis Rask, VP and General Manager, Brand Partnerships.
-Alexis, together with Jeff, is building shopkick's newest business unit, where she looks to expand relationships with major brands.
+Alexis Rask, CRO.
+Alexis leads the expansion of shopkick's strategic retail and brand partnerships.
+She and her team look to expand relationships with major consumer product manufacturers and retail organizations to drive mutual business value.
 Before joining shopkick, Alexis was SVP of Sales Development at Federated Media and a founding member of LinkedIn's Marketing Solutions team and New York operations.
 Alexis also worked at Google where she specialized in selling Search Marketing campaigns.
 When Alexis isn't meeting with the world's leading brands, you'll find her shopping for them.
-She loves cooking and fashion and is always on the hunt for something new to wear, or planning a dinner party for fifty close friends.
+She loves cooking and fashion and is always on the hunt for something new to wear, or planning a dinner party for close friends.
 She's a native New Yorker bringing a touch of the East Coast to shopkick and the Valley.